 b.
 Summary of a paragraph

-On CAT, the primary purpose category of questions are tested in another interesting manner.
+On CAT, the primary purpose category of questions is tested in another interesting manner.
 A small paragraph is given, which is followed by four alternative summaries.
 You are asked to pick the answer choice that would best capture the theme or essence of the passage.
 The instructions given for such questions generally read:

 “The passage given below is followed by four alternate summaries.
 Choose the option that best captures the essence of the passage.